elixir-lang/elixir/lib/elixir/pages/operators.md

 The following operators are used by the `Bitwise` module when imported: [`&&&`](`Bitwise.&&&/2`), [`<<<`](`Bitwise.<<</2`), [`>>>`](`Bitwise.>>>/2`), and [`|||`](`Bitwise.|||/2`).
 See the documentation for `Bitwise` for more information.

-Note, the Elixir community generally discourages custom operators.
+Note that the Elixir community generally discourages custom operators.
 They can be hard to read and even more to understand, as they don't have a descriptive name like functions do.
 That said, some specific cases or custom domain specific languages (DSLs) may justify these practices.

 It is also possible to replace predefined operators, such as `+`, but doing so is extremely discouraged.